kumarshantanu/ring-jdbc-session/doc/intro.md

 | Session data            | `"session_val"` | As per `make-session-store :serializer` |
 | Last-accessed timestamp | `"session_ts"`  | `java.sql.Timestamp` |

+For production use consider *Session key* column to have a Hash index and *Last-accessed timestamp* column to have a BTree index.

 ## `drop-session-table` - Drops the session table from database

 Example: